NodleCode/docs.nodle.com/docs/nodle-sdk/nodle-sdk-android-trouble.md

 - After you solved the issue that you should be good to go with ProGuard.

 If you are still having issues with ProGuard please follow the official documentation for assistance: https://developer.android.com/studio/build/shrink-code

+## 6: Gradle - Troubleshooting
+In this section we will explain how you can tackle most common issues with Gradle.
+We recommend that you always invalidate caches and restart the Android Studio.
+You can do the following **File -> Invalidate Cache-> Select both options-> Invalidate and Restart**.
+If you are still facing issues you can do all the additional steps below to make sure everything is as expected:
+- Run the following in your terminal: ```rm -rf ~/.gradle/caches/```
+- Clean and build the project once more: ```./gradlew clean build```
+- You can refresh the dependencies as well: ```./gradlew --refresh-dependencies```

+You can make sure to check our release **SHA** and validate the one that your **Gradle** has downloaded by going to the following path **./gradle/caches/modules-2/files-2.1/io.nodle/nodlesdk-lp or lg/version/** compare the release SHA and make sure it matches one of the folders in that location.
+If you don't want to depend on the automatic gradle manager to manage your dependencies you can build your own dependency validation.

+If you are still having issues with Gradle please follow the official documentation for assistance: https://developer.android.com/studio/troubleshoot